soravux/scoop/doc/usage.rst

 =========== =======================================================================================================================================
   Keyword   Description
 =========== =======================================================================================================================================
-Future(s)   The Future class encapsulates the asynchronous execution of a callable.
+Future(s)   The Future class encapsulates the asynchronous execution of a callable (Previously referred to as `task`).
 Broker      Dispatch Futures.
 Worker      Process executing Futures.
 Origin      The worker executing the user program.